Xollam, the Latest Face of TargetCompany

 Industry experts then later identified the ransomware as TargetCompany from the pattern it adopted of appending encrypted files after the company it was targeting.

 The variants Tohnichi (active in 2021), Mallox, and Fargo (both active in 2022) targeted vulnerabilities in Microsoft SQL (MS SQL) Server for initial access.
-We elaborate on the behavior of these variants in our Ransomware Spotlight: TargetCompany.
+We elaborate on the behaviour of these variants in our Ransomware Spotlight: TargetCompany.

 Our investigations show that its latest variant, Xollam, now deviates from the gang’s tried-and-tested initial access method.
-In this blog, we discuss this latest development in the TargetCompany ransomware’s behavior and look into its previous infection chains.
+In this blog, we discuss this latest development in the TargetCompany ransomware’s behaviour and look into its previous infection chains.

 Simultaneously active: Xollam and Mallox variants